One night in Cancun: Ted Cruz’s disastrous decision to go on vacation during Texas storm crisis

 Cruz’s Cancun jaunt proved to be ideal for a frivolous Twitter pile-on, with ample opportunities for crowdsourcing, amateur sleuthing and vicious mocking — all playing out Thursday in real time, as the country spent another day trapped in front of their screens.

-After the initial photos surfaced — and Cruz’s office remained curiously silent — Punchbowl’s Jake Sherman added a clue to the ledger when, shortly after 10 a.m.
+After the initial photos surfaced — and Cruz’s office remained curiously silent — Punchbowl News’s Jake Sherman added a clue to the ledger when, shortly after 10 a.m.
 Thursday, he posted a screenshot of an “R. Cru” — the senator’s full name is Rafael Edward Cruz — on the list awaiting an upgrade for a flight from Cancun to Houston.

 Soon after, Cruz’s team released a statement from him that, after some outrage about the situation back home in Texas, offered a Blame-the-Kids strategy masquerading as an Upstanding-Parent defense.